ndd21/PHYS281/docs/gravity.md

 pos, vel = get_body_barycentric_posvel("sun", t, ephemeris="jpl")
 ```

-Note: The first time you run this it will download a large ephemeris
+The first time you run this it will download a large ephemeris
 file.
 Subsequently, the file will not be re-downloaded as it should be
 locally cached.
 This file only contains the position of the Sun and
 planets (including the Moon and Pluto), but not any other solar system